KobaKhit/Getting-and-cleaning-data-project/README.md

 ## run_analysis.R
 This script requires no additional packages.
 To run it source the script like so `source("run_analysis.R")` and run command `run_analysis()` in R.

-The script will produce a folder with original data called UCI HAR Dataset and a folder called result with two datasets described in the project description.
+The script will produce a folder with original data called UCI HAR Dataset and a folder called result with two datasets described in the project prompt.